yiting-tom/HW_OOSE/HW6/README.md

 ### server.ClientHandler class
 The client handler class provides the services for the client to communicate with the server.
-It extends the thread class, and implements the run() method.
+It extends the thread class and implements the run() method.
 ```java
 package server;